giantswarm/giantswarm-js-client/docs/KeyPairsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //AuthorizationHeaderToken.apiKeyPrefix = 'Token';

-var apiInstance = new GiantSwarmV4.KeyPairsApi();
+var apiInstance = new GiantSwarm.KeyPairsApi();

 var authorization = "authorization_example"; // String | As described in the [authentication](#section/Authentication) section

 var clusterId = "clusterId_example"; // String | Cluster ID

-var body = new GiantSwarmV4.V4AddKeyPairRequest(); // V4AddKeyPairRequest | While the `ttl_hours` attribute is optional and will be set to a default value when omitted, the `description` is mandatory.
+var body = new GiantSwarm.V4AddKeyPairRequest(); // V4AddKeyPairRequest | While the `ttl_hours` attribute is optional and will be set to a default value when omitted, the `description` is mandatory.

 var opts = {
   'xRequestID': "xRequestID_example", // String | A randomly generated key that can be used to track a request throughout services of Giant Swarm.